CartoDB/cartodb/doc/API.md

 ## Static Maps

 Static views of CartoDB maps can be generated using the [Static Maps API](http://docs.cartodb.com/cartodb-platform/maps-api.html#static-maps-api) within CartoDB.js.
 The map's style follows from what was set in the viz.json file, but you can change the zoom, center, and size of your image with a few lines of code.
-You can also change your basemap Images can be placed in specified DOM elements on your page, or you can generate a URL for the image.
+You can also change the basemap used in the image.
+Images can be placed in specified DOM elements on your page, or you can generate a URL for the image.

 ### Quick Start